facuxfdz/clusterd-storage/README.md

 - [ ] Refactor.
 Remove unnecessary variables.

 ## Features/Improvements
-- [ ] Add a reference to the leader so that the follower can send the leader's address to the client
+- [x] Add a reference to the leader so that the follower can send the leader's address to the client
+- [ ] Implement the write operation.
+Replicating the data to the followers.